Cosmic muon flux attenuation methods for superconducting qubit experiments

 \section{Introduction}

 Superconducting qubit circuits are sensitive probes to many types of fluctuations present in their environment.
 These fluctuations place a limit to the qubit coherence time.
-The qubit quality already achieved renders qubits sensitive to very subtle environmental events, such as random ionizing radiation impacts coming either from background radioactivity \cite{vepsalaainen2020} or from cosmic muons \cite{cardani2021}.
-While environmental radioactivity could be screened using radiopure materials as well as a dedicated shielding, as is routinely implemented in low-background experiments~\cite{CDMS:2002moo, ARNABOLDI2004, Angloher:2008wer, SuperCDMS:2016wui}, cosmic rays cannot be easily screened.
+The coherence times already achieved render qubits sensitive to very subtle environmental events, such as stochastic ionizing radiation impacts coming either from background radioactivity~\cite{vepsalaainen2020} or from cosmic muons~\cite{cardani2021}.
+While environmental radioactivity could be screened using radiopure materials as well as a dedicated shielding, as is routinely implemented in low-background experiments~\cite{Heusser:1995wd}, cosmic muons cannot be screened.
 As such, the only method to drastically reduce the muon flux nowadays is to move the experiment to deep underground laboratories.

-Ionizing radiation events are currently not the dominant source of superconducting qubit decoherence \cite{Gordon2022}.
-Nevertheless, increasing evidence points to this radiation being responsible for qubit device stability and performance~\cite{vepsalaainen2020, mcewen2022, thorbeck2022}, through its effects lingering on the qubit substrate in the form of phonons, quasiparticles, and the scrambling of two-level defects.
+Ionizing radiation events are currently not the dominant source of superconducting qubit decoherence~\cite{Gordon2022}.
+Nevertheless, increasing evidence points to this radiation being responsible for qubit device stability and performance~\cite{vepsalaainen2020}, through its effects lingering on the qubit substrate in the form of phonons~\cite{mcewen2022}, quasiparticles~\cite{wilen2021}, and the scrambling of two-level defects~\cite{Thorbeck:2022yzs}.
 Therefore, techniques to mitigate the impact of ionizing radiation events are already necessary today.
-While on-chip mitigation strategies, such as phonon \cite{iaia2022} or quasiparticle traps \cite{henriques2019, Riwar2016, bargerbos2022}, are being developed, it is also necessary to understand the physics behind ionizing radiation, particularly the cosmic muon events, in order to find ways to attenuate their flux.
+While on-chip mitigation strategies, such as phonon~\cite{iaia2022} or quasiparticle traps~\cite{henriques2019, Riwar2016, bargerbos2022}, are being developed, it is also necessary to understand the physics behind ionizing radiation, particularly the cosmic muon events, in order to find ways to attenuate its flux.
 In this work, we propose two such methods.
-The first method studies device-orientation dependence with respect to the zenith angle, since muons reaching the Earth's surface have a strong angular dependence due to their absorption within the atmosphere.
-The second method is to consider shallow underground sites of moderate depths of up to 100~m, where significant attenuation factors of muon flux have been characterized~\cite{CDMS:2002moo, PNNL, TUM}.
+The first method is to identify shallow underground sites at accessible areas such as urban environments, considering the attenuation factors of muon flux already characterized at such moderate depths~\cite{Szucs:2019awp, Bogdanova:2006ex, PNNL, TUM}, which may already set no limitations to qubit coherence.
+The second method studies device-orientation dependence with respect to the zenith angle, since muons reaching the Earth's surface have a strong angular dependence due to their absorption through the atmosphere.
+Specifically, for the average energy of muons reaching the Earth's surface ($\sim$4 GeV) a cosine-square dependence is expected.